f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--dpi-aware` (_bool_, default: `false`)

-Scale the _window resolution_ and _font scale_ by the display scaling factor.
+Scale the _font scale_ by the display scaling factor.
 Supported on Windows and Linux platform.

 ### `--command-script=<command script>` (_script_)